KLinh62/SQL-Data-Warehouse-Project/docs/naming_conventions.md

 ## Overview

 This Markdown file details comprehensive naming conventions for tables, columns, and stored procedures across different data layers (Bronze, Silver, Gold).
-It provides specific rules, patterns, and examples to ensure consistency and clarity in data system design.
+It provides specific rules, patterns, and examples to ensure consistency and clarity in data warehouse design.

+---

 ## Table of Contents
 1. [General Principles](#general-principles)